Particular/docs.particular.net/servicecontrol/index.md

 ---
 title: ServiceControl
 summary: An overview of ServiceControl and what it does
-reviewed: 2020-02-10
+reviewed: 2022-10-19
 component: ServiceControl
 isLearningPath: true
 ---

 include: servicecontrol

 For more information on how ServiceControl, ServicePulse, and ServiceInsight work together, refer to [the Particular Service Platform](/platform/) article.
+For a quick overview of the different instances, what they do and how to configure endpoints, refer to the [how does ServiceControl work](/servicecontrol/how.md) article.

 ### ServiceControl instance types